etendosoftware/docs/docs/developer-guide/etendo-mobile/tutorials/create-new-subapplication.md

 ```

 !!! info
-    For more information, visit [Navegation Stack](../concepts/subapp-structure.md#navigation-stack) concept in Sub-application Structure Page.
+    For more information, visit [Navegation Stack](../concepts/subapp-structure.md#navigation-stack) concept in Subapplication Structure Page.

 !!! info
     For more information about the language management and translations, visit [Languague](../concepts/subapp-structure.md#language) concept.

 !!! info
-    For more information about Subapplication Params, visit [Params from Etendo Mobile](../concepts/subapp-structure.md#params-from-etendo-mobile) concept
+    For more information about Subapplication Params, visit [Params from Etendo Mobile](../concepts/subapp-structure.md#params-from-etendo-mobile) concept.

-### Visualizing the sub-applications
+### Visualizing the subapplications

 1. Open the [Etendo Mobile](../../../user-guide/etendo-mobile/getting-started.md) application on a mobile device.
 You can use either an emulator or a physical device.

-2. In Etendo Mobile setting up the Edge service URL (Edge is an Etendo RX service, which implements a Spring cloud-driven gateway), by default the environment url should be `http://<local-network-ip>:8096/` and the context path by default `/etendo`
+2. In Etendo Mobile setting up the Edge service URL (Edge is an Etendo RX service, which implements a Spring cloud-driven gateway), by default the environment URL should be `http://<local-network-ip>:8096/` and the context path by default `/etendo`.

     !!! info
         To find out your IP address on the local network, you can run the command `ifconfig` in a Mac or Linux terminal or `ipconfig` in Windows CMD.